 - 7.1.2 Interpretation of Grades.
 Within the grading system described in section 7.1.1, "A" is superior, "B" is good, "C" is satisfactory, "D" is unsatisfactory with credit, "F" is failure.
 (F.M., February 14, 1992.) - 7.1.3 Other Grades - 7.1.3.1 Incomplete.
 The grade of incomplete ("I") is a temporary grade indicating failure to complete work in a course.
 The course work must be completed and the incomplete changed prior to the end of the next semester's final examination period; otherwise the incomplete will be changed to an "F." (F.M., May 14, 1981.) - 7.1.3.2 Satisfactory/Unsatisfactory.
-The Law School will use a grade of

-- satisfactory or unsatisfactory for selected courses.
-(F.M., May 7, 1976.)
-(See also section 7.1.5.) - 7.1.3.3 Pass/Fail.
+The Law School will use a grade of satisfactory or unsatisfactory for selected courses.
+(F.M., May 7,

+- 7.1.3.3 Pass/Fail.
 The pass/fail option is limited to two elective courses, and only with the permission of the professor teaching the particular course.
 These two courses may not be taken in the same semester.
 (F.M., March 3, 1977.) - 7.1.4 Audits.
 Law students may audit courses in the Law School without administrative permission.
 Auditors must obtain the permission of the instructor in the course being audited.
 No record of audited courses will be kept by the Law School, and audited courses will not appear on transcripts.
-(F.M., March 20, 1973.) - 7.1.5 Reporting and Finality of Grades - 7.1.5.1 Faculty members are expected to report all grades within two weeks of the last day of the examination period.
+(F.M., March 20, 1973.)

+7.1.5 Reporting and Finality of Grades

+- 7.1.5.1 Faculty members are expected to report all grades within two weeks of the last day of the examination period.
 This duty normally takes precedence over all other University duties.
 In the spring semester, an earlier deadline will be required for the grades of graduating students.
 (A.R., July 13, 1971.) - 7.1.5.2 Each faculty member, upon finishing grading, will submit a grade report to the Law School Registrar or to the London director.
-No grades shall be posted publicly except as provided by section 7.1.6.6.
-(F.M., February 4, 2002.) - 7.1.5.3 All grades will be final when filed with the Law School Registrar or with the London director, and may not be changed thereafter except for clerical or administrative error.
+All grade reports must comply with the grading policy adopted by a majority of the faculty.
+No grades shall be posted publicly.
+The Law School will make available to students the grading policy governing course means and distributions.
+(F.M., February 4, 2002; F.M., Jan.
+19, 2011; F.M., Feb.
+23, 2011.) - 7.1.5.3 All grades will be final when filed with the Law School Registrar or with the London director, and may not be changed thereafter except for clerical or administrative error.
 The review of a grade for clerical or administrative error shall be made by the faculty member who assigned the grade.
 Except as stated in section 7.1.5.4 there shall be no right of appeal from the faculty member's decision on a grade.
-(F.M., April 15, 1991.) - 7.1.5.4 In the event that a student believes that the grade received in a course resulted in whole or in part from a faculty member's lack of personal integrity or professional competence, the matter shall be called to the attention of the dean or an associate dean or an assistant dean.
+(F.M., April 15, 1991.)

+7.1.5.4 In the event that a student believes that the grade received in a course resulted in whole or in part from a faculty member's lack of personal integrity or professional competence, the matter shall be called to the attention of the dean or an associate dean or an assistant dean.
 Should the dean determine that a claim of lack of integrity or competence is not frivolous, the dean shall refer the matter to the entire voting faculty.
 The faculty as a whole then shall determine whether a lack of personal integrity or professional competence influenced the grade.
 If the faculty so finds, it shall make appropriate provision for review of the grade.
 (F.M., April 15, 1991.)